Jay Wolfson, Dr.P.H., J.D.

 Health Law, Policy and Safety USF Health

-Dr. Jay Wolfson is the Distinguished Service Professor of Public Health and Medicine, Associate Vice President for Health Law, Policy and Safety.
-He also is Professor of Health Law at Stetson University College of Law.
+Dr. Jay Wolfson is the Distinguished Service Professor of Public Health, Medicine and Pharmacy, Associate Vice President for Health Law, Policy and Safety and is on the faculty at Stetson University College of Law.

-Wolfson serves as the Project Director and Principal Investigator for PaperFree Florida, a federally funded, regional, public-private partnership that enables clinicians to implement and meaningfully use electronic health information systems; he is co-Principal and Senior Investigator for the USF Health-The Villages Health Status Survey and Health System Innovation; Principal Investigator and Project Director for the federally funded Florida Family AIDS Network that provides care and services for women, children and families infected with or affected by HIV/AIDS.
+Wolfson serves as the Principal Investigator for PaperFree Florida, a federally funded, regional, public-private partnership that enables clinicians to implement and meaningfully use electronic health information systems; he is co-Principal and Senior Investigator for the USF Health-The Villages Health Status Survey and Health System Innovation; Principal Investigator for the Florida Family AIDS Network that provides care and services for women, children and families infected with or affected by HIV/AIDS.
 He has generated more than $30 Million in grants and contracts.
-He was designated a member of the Medicare Competitive Pricing Review Committee, served as Associate Director of the National Patient Safety Center of Inquiry, Veterans Health Administration, VISN 8, and was trustee, vice chair of the board, and chair of finance of Tampa General Hospital for 12 years.
+He was designated a member of the Medicare Competitive Pricing Review Committee, served as Associate Director of the VA’s National Patient Safety Center of Inquiry, and was trustee, vice chair of the board, and chair of finance of Tampa General Hospital for 12 years.
 He maintains a private health law practice.

 Dr. Wolfson conducts research and writes about health care law, ethics, policy, technology, safety and finance and regularly provides research-based policy analyses to legislative, judicial and executive branches of state and federal governments.
 He is a national health policy consultant to several news organizations and contributes regularly to television, radio and newsprint coverage of health care.
 He is a founding board member of HealthNewsFlorida.org, the daily, electronic Internet health news source.